Mission-driven

 The College of Education and Human Development (CEHD) at George Mason University is a vibrant and inclusive scholarly community focused on learning and development at all stages of life.
-Our three schools offer a diverse range of undergraduate and graduate academic programs and transdisciplinary opportunities.
-We integrate theory with practical experience, equipping students with the knowledge, skills, and confidence to excel in today's dynamic workforce.
+We offer a diverse range of undergraduate programs, graduate programs, and transdisciplinary opportunities, integrating theory with practical experience and equipping students with the knowledge, skills, and confidence to excel in today's dynamic workforce.

 1k+ Undergraduate Students